abudaan/vega-specs/README.md

 - **gulp.babel.js**: contains build and watch scripts
     - `gulp build_css` compiles sass to a single css
     - `gulp build_all` builds all experiments
+    - `gulp build_js -e 3` build single experiment, in this case experiment 3
     - `gulp watch_all` watch all experiments; compiles all experiments continuously:
-    - `gulp watch_all -f 9` single out the test that you're working on; in this case only experiment #9 is watched
+    - `gulp watch_all -e 9` single out the experiment that you're working on; in this case only experiment #9 is watched
     - `gulp create_specs` converts all specs in javascript format to JSON files

+## Run locally

+If you have Python installed you can start the SimpleHTTPServer at port 9001 with the command `npm run server`